 2. Put your face on your homepage.

 If your photo isn’t already on the front page of your website, open up your site in a fresh window and do it right this second!
+This is an insanely easy but super effective website improvement.
 If you are looking to build that kind of instant connection with web visitors that turns passersby into clients, this is the golden ticket.

 Don’t believe me?
 Try browsing through a bunch of photographers’ websites.
 Look at some with photos of the photographer on the homepage and some without.
 You’ll notice that the ones with photos seem welcoming, cozy and filled with authorial personality.
 The ones without look like an art gallery, empty of visitors, filled with pictures that just happened to take themselves.